kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/opa/_index.md

 echo "127.0.0.1 dex.gloo-system.svc.cluster.local" | sudo tee -a /etc/hosts
 ```

-1. Port-forward the Gloo Gateway Proxy deployment so that it is reachable from you machine at `localhost:8080`:
+1. Port-forward the Gloo Gateway Proxy service so that it is reachable from you machine at `localhost:8080`:
 ```
 kubectl -n gloo-system port-forward svc/gateway-proxy-v2 8080:80 &
 portForwardPid2=$!